 - White clothes are not your friend on a camper trip.

 - Choose pieces that are not too bulky to avoid wasting space

 - Pay attention to the materials.
 Quick-drying sportswear will last longer between washes than cotton.

 - It’s okay to use the same things multiple times

 - Make sure to plan for the change of seasons.

 If you haven’t moved your van in a long time, check it: wheels, water, oil, battery, air conditioning, extinguisher, etc. On the back: check that everything works, that you have gas in the cylinder, and that it is clean to start the journey.

-From the van we pass to you: bring your ID or passport, your health card, travel insurance, cash, debit, and credit cards.
+From the van we pass to you: bring your ID or passport, your health care, travel insurance, cash, debit, and credit cards.

-Are you wearing anything else?
+Are you packing anything else?
 Tell us in the comments.

 Prepare your trip in Camper Van